robcarver17/pysystemtrade/docs/userguide.md

 #############
 ## delete a rule (not recommended)
-## Removing the rule from the set of forecast weights would have the same effect - and you need to do this anyway
+## Removing the rule from the set of fixed forecast_weights or rule_variations (used for estimating forecast_weights) would have the same effect - and you need to do this anyway
 system.rules._trading_rules.pop("ewmac2_8")
 #############